Chapter 11 NIBRS Overview

 11.4.1 NIBRS does not have unfounded crimes

-In SRS data, which provides monthly counts of crimes (as well as more detailed info on hate crimes and homicides, and monthly counts of arrests), there is a count of “unfounded” crimes in each month.
+In SRS data, which provides monthly counts of crimes (as well as more detailed information on hate crimes and homicides, and monthly counts of arrests), there is a count of “unfounded” crimes in each month.
 An unfounded crime is just one which was previously reported and then new evidence finds out that it never actually occurred (or that it is not for the crime that was reported).
 For example, if you misplace your wallet but think it is stolen you may call the police and report it stolen.
 This would be recorded in SRS data as a theft.
 If you then find your wallet and tell the police, then it would be changed to an unfounded crime since the reported theft never actually happened.
 NIBRS data does not include unfounded data at all so you do not know how many reported crimes turn out to not be true.
 In practice, this does not matter too much as unfounded crimes are rare, constituting generally under 2% of each crime type.
 The major exception is in rape, where some agencies report that over 10% of rapes in certain years are unfounded.

 Unfounded crimes are also a way that the SRS used to identify justifiable homicides and when police killed someone.
 But that way was not always used properly and NIBRS data already includes justifiable homicide as a crime category so this is not a problem.